ahansenlab/MicroC_RCMC_analysis/README.md

 # MicroC_RCMC_analysis
-A processing pipeline for alignment, processing, and generation of contact maps for Micro-C and RCMC data
+A processing pipeline for alignment, processing, and generation of contact maps for Micro-C and RCMC data.

 ## Setup
 ### Conda setup (can be skipped if you already have conda installed)
 The pipeline uses conda environments to run all of the necessary tools for processing the data.
-If you do not have conda installed, install conda as follows (or by any other method appropriate for your system), answering `yes` to all asked questions:
+If you do not have conda installed, install conda and mamba as follows (or by any other method appropriate for your system), answering `yes` to all asked questions:
 ```
 curl -L https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Linux-x86_64.sh -o Miniforge3-Linux-x86_64.sh
 bash Miniforge3-Linux-x86_64.sh